caiquecase/caiquecase/README.md

-Hi 👋 My name is Caíque Casemiro
+Hi 👋 My name is Caique Casemiro
 ==========================

 Font-End Developer & Designer
 -----------------------------

-I am a 17 year old developer and graphic designer since I was 15.
+I am a 18 year old developer and graphic designer since I was 15.
 I love solving problems and gaining new skills through digital means.
 I focus on front-end and back-end development, creating innovative applications for all users.

 I was a student at [Senac RJ](https://www.rj.senac.br), an Educational Institution with several technical courses, I graduated in Computer Technician